 Perhaps the most spectacular are amaryllis bulbs.
 Their big, velvety trumpet blooms are easy to grow indoors.

 Dependable holiday bloomers, you can easily bring them into bloom in time for Christmas.
-Give amaryllis bulbs a summer rest and you can repot them for another sensational show of flowers.
+Give amaryllis bulbs a summer rest and you can repot them for another sensational show of flowers the following year.